-MTA REQUIREMENTS: 31 CREDIT HOURS MTA REQUIREMENTS SAGINAW CHIPPEWA TRIBAL COLLEGE REQUIREMENTS (31 CREDITS) one course in English Composition, and • a second course in English Composition, or • one course in Communications ENGLISH (6 CREDITS) Required: ENG 101 Composition I (3), and Suggested: ENG 102 WI-Composition II (3), OR ENG 130 Public Speaking (3) MATH ● one course in College Algebra, Statistics, or Quantitative Reasoning MATH (3 CREDITS) Required: MTH 120 Quantitative Reasoning (3) OR, higher SCIENCE • Two courses in Natural Science including one with laboratory experience (credits must be earned from two different disciplines).
-SCIENCE (10 CREDITS) Required: A combination of science courses equal to 10 credits from the following disciplines: Biology, Chemistry, Geology, Environmental Science, Physics, or Astronomy. • two courses (6) with co-requisite laboratory requirement (4), AND/OR • GEL 101 Introduction to Geology (5), AND/OR • GEO 201 Weather & Climate (5) HUMANITIES • Two course in Humanities or Fine Arts from two different academic disciplines, studio and performance classes are not eligible.
-HUMANITIES (6 CREDITS) In consultation with an advisor Suggested: NAS 103 Survey of Native American Studies (3) OR, NAS 259 Anishinaabe History Beginning to 1600 (3) OR, NAS 260 Anishinaabe History 1600 to Present (3) Suggested: ENG 130 Public Speaking (3) Two courses in Social Sciences (from two different academic disciplines) SOCIAL SCIENCE (6 CREDITS) In consultation with an advisor Suggested: SDV 100 Learning for College Success (3) Suggested: Social Science elective (3)
+MTA REQUIREMENTS: 31 CREDIT HOURS MTA REQUIREMENTS SAGINAW CHIPPEWA TRIBAL COLLEGE REQUIREMENTS (31 CREDITS) ENGLISH one course in English Composition, and a second course in English Composition, or one course in Communication ENGLISH (6 CREDITS) Required: ENG 101 Composition I (3), and Suggested: ENG 102 WI-Composition II (3), OR ENG 110 Introduction to Communication (3) MATH • one course in College Algebra, Statistics, or Quantitative Reasoning MATH (3 CREDITS) Required: MTH 120 Quantitative Reasoning (3) OR, higher SCIENCE • Two courses in Natural Science including one with laboratory experience (credits must be earned from two different disciplines).
+SCIENCE (10 CREDITS) Required: A combination of science courses equal to 10 credits from the following disciplines: Biology, Chemistry, Geology, Environmental Science, Physics, or Astronomy. two courses (6) with co-requisite laboratory requirement (4), AND/OR GEL 101 Introduction to Geology (5), AND/OR GEO 201 Weather & Climate (5) HUMANITIES • Two course in Humanities or Fine Arts from two different academic disciplines, studio and performance classes are not eligible.
+HUMANITIES (6 CREDITS) In consultation with an advisor Suggested: NAS 259 Anishinaabe History Beginning to 1600 (3) OR, NAS 260 Anishinaabe History 1600 to Present (3) Suggested: ENG 110 Introduction to Communication (3) SOCIAL SCIENCE Two courses in Social Sciences (from two different academic disciplines) SOCIAL SCIENCE (6 CREDITS) In consultation with an advisor Suggested: NAS 263 Contemporary Native American Issues (3) Suggested: SDV 102 Foundations for Student Success (3)